syncfusion-content/wpf-docs/wpf/Autocomplete/Overview.md

 ### Key features

-* **AutoComplete modes**: The control provides the suggestions based on a predefined collection while typing.
+* **Autocomplete modes**: The control provides the suggestions based on a predefined collection while typing.
 * **Watermark**: The control will prompt some information when it is not in focus and contains an empty string.
 * **Filtering suggestion items**: Suggestions can be filtered in 18 different modes like StartsWith, EndWith, Contains, Equals, and Custom. `AutoComplete` provides the both case-sensitive and insensitive modes.
 * **Popup delay**: The filtering process can be delayed.
 Displaying filtered suggestions from a drop-down list may also be delayed for a period of time.